 Marianne Hargreaves (Executive Director) has managed WORD Christchurch (previously Christchurch Writers Festival) since 2009.
 She has been involved in arts and events for 20 years.
 She has held various positions within the Christchurch Arts Festival, the New Zealand International Arts Festival, the New Zealand Jazz and Blues Festival, the Friends of Christchurch Art Gallery Te Puna o Waiwhetū and was Arts Advisor to the Arts Centre of Christchurch.
 She coordinated the advisory panel that chose the quotes for the Te Papa Ōtākaro / Avon River Precinct walkway.

-Magda Lorenzo (Administration and Production Assistant) is the founder of The Commuting Book and a self-proclaimed WORD Christchurch No1 fan.
+Magda Lorenzo (Festival and Events Administrator) is the founder of The Commuting Book and a self-proclaimed WORD Christchurch No1 fan.
 She studied Sociology and has worked in different industries, but reading books and getting people interested in literature are her priorities, and her reason for approaching WORD in 2016 to ask for a job, any job!
 As well as being office administrator and production wizard she also co-ordinates our volunteers.